-- 19.1 The person in charge of any power-driven vessel or any vessel greater than 6 metres in length must ensure at least one form of communication equipment that is either waterproof or carried in a waterproof bag or container is on board for the duration of any intended voyage.
-The equipment must be able to perform communication functions from any area where the vessel is intended to be operated. - 19.2 Subclause 19.1 does not apply to - (a) a person participating in a sporting event or training activity if there is a support vessel present that complies with subclause 19.1.
+- The person in charge of any power-driven vessel or any vessel greater than 6 metres in length must ensure at least one two independent forms of communication equipment that is are either waterproof or carried in a waterproof bag or container are on board for the duration of any intended voyage.
+The equipment must be able to perform communication functions from any area where the vessel is intended to be operated. - 17.319.2 A person in charge of a non-powered vessel being operated on a rivermust ensure that at least one form of communication equipment that is either waterproof or carried in a waterproof bag or container is carried on board for the duration of any intended voyage.
+The equipment must be able to perform communication functions from any area where the vessel is intended to be operated. - A person in charge of a non-powered vessel being operated between 50 metres and 200 metres of the shore of a lake must ensure that at least one form of communication equipment that is either waterproof or carried in a waterproof bag or container is carried on board for the duration of any intended voyage.
+The equipment must be able to perform communication functions from any area where the vessel is intended to be operated: - 19.4 Subclauses 19.1 and 19.2 does not apply to: - (a) a person participating in a sporting event or training activity if there is a support vessel present that complies with subclause 19.1.
+OF. - (b) a person in charge of a non-powered vessel being operated within 50 metres of the shore of a lake where they can communicate with a person using their voice or a whistle.